michalkmet/xp-switcheroo/NOTES.md

 Pomodoro 2:
 - ✅ UAT 3.1: User can pass "ab", it should return "ba"

+Pomodoro 3:
-- ⚠ TODO UAT 3.2: User can pass "ba", it should return "ab"
+- ✅ UAT 3.2: User can pass "ba", it should return "ab"